I love when a dish looks as good as it tastes…and this Roasted Carrots with Simple Tahini Sauce recipe does not disappoint!

-One thing we know for sure is that the number 1 way to ensure a diverse microbiome (the healthy bacteria and other critters in your digestive tract and body) is to rotate your veggies!
+One thing we know for sure is that the number one way to ensure a diverse microbiome (the healthy bacteria and other critters in your digestive tract and body) is to rotate your veggies!

 Switching up what veggies you eat on the regular was shown to have a greater influence on microbiome than antibiotic use, sex (that is, exposing yourself to someone else’s microbiome), and even alcohol consumption.
 A diverse microbiome is essential for disease prevention, and imbalanced gut bugs have been linked to diseases like irritable bowel disease (IBD), cardiovascular disease, and even obesity.